zilverline/ruby-style-guide/README.md

     puts 'foo', 'bar' # this applies to puts in particular
     ```

+### Class definitions

-* Prefer a single-line format for class definitions with no body.
+Prefer a single-line format for class definitions with no body.

     ```Ruby
     # bad